AliciaCurth/CATENets/README.md

 We implement the SNet-class we introduce in Curth & vd Schaar (2021a), as well as FlexTENet and OffsetNet as discussed in Curth & vd Schaar (2021b), and re-implement a number of NN-based algorithms from existing literature (Shalit et al (2017), Shi et al (2019), Hassanpour & Greiner (2020)).
-We also provide NN-based instantiations of a number of so-called meta-learners for CATE estimation, including two-step pseudo-outcome regression estimators (the DR-learner (Kennedy, 2020) and single-robust propensity-weighted (PW) and regression-adjusted
+We also provide Neural Network (NN)-based instantiations of a number of so-called meta-learners for CATE estimation, including two-step pseudo-outcome regression estimators (the DR-learner (Kennedy, 2020) and single-robust propensity-weighted (PW) and regression-adjusted
 (RA) learners), Nie & Wager (2017)'s R-learner and Kuenzel et al (2019)'s X-learner.

 ### Interface
+The repo contains a package ``catenets``, which contains all general code used for modeling and evaluation, and a folder ``experiments``, in which the code for replicating experimental results is contained.
+All implemented learning algorithms in catenets (``SNet, FlexTENet, OffsetNet, TNet, SNet1 (TARNet), SNet2
-All implemented learning algorithms (``SNet, FlexTENet, OffsetNet, TNet, SNet1 (TARNet), SNet2 (DragonNet), SNet3, DRNet, RANet, PWNet, RNet, XNet``) come with a sklearn-style wrapper,
+(DragonNet), SNet3, DRNet, RANet, PWNet, RNet, XNet``) come with a sklearn-style wrapper,
 implementing a ``.fit(X, y, w)`` and a ``.predict(X)`` method, where predict returns CATE by
 default.
 All hyperparameters are documented in detail in the respective files in the .models folder.